Chart Color Schemes

 Newcastle West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Newcastle West is estimated at around 1,637 as of February 2026.
-This reflects an increase of 184 people (12.7%) since the 2021 Census, which reported a population of 1,453 people.
-The change is inferred from the resident population of 1,550, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 241 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Newcastle West is around 1,637.
+This reflects an increase of 184 people since the 2021 Census, which reported a population of 1,453.
+The change is inferred from the resident population of 1,550, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 241 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,881 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Newcastle West's 12.7% growth since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 64.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Newcastle West's growth of 12.7% since the 2021 census exceeded that of the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 64.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with Newcastle West expected to increase by 735 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 42.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, a significant population increase is forecast for the suburb, with an expected increase of 791 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 43.0% over the 17 years.

 Frequently Asked Questions - Population